bhartiy/learnsellacious/pages/01.basics/07.updating-sellacious/docs.md

 visible: true
 ---

+Very Important: Kindly Take backup of your sellacious before updating sellacious.
+It's preferred not to upgrade live site and upgrade it over stagging first, test it and then move it to live.

-1. First of all, go to the Joomla administration panel of your website.
+1. Go to the Joomla administration panel of your website.
 2. Go to Extensions and click on Manage -> update option from the dropped down menu.
 ![](update.jpg)
 3. Choose the files for update.